mcornick/clilol/docs/clilol_create_paste.md

 ---
 ## clilol create paste

-create or update a paste
+Create or update a paste

 ### Synopsis